jina-ai/jina/.github/2.0/cookbooks/Document.md

 [('1', '2', '3'), ('hello', 'goodbye', 'world'), (array([1, 2, 3]), array([4, 5, 6]), array([7, 8, 9]))]
 ```

-This can be very useful when extracting a batch of embeddings,
+This can be very useful when extracting a batch of embeddings:

 ```python
 import numpy as np